zgwl/cpp-grpc-react-boilerplate/README.md

-Boilerplate for building applications with a React frontend and a C++ gRPC backend.
+Boilerplate Tech Stacks:

+- GRPC backend service implemented in C++
+- Next.js & React frontend with Typescript
+- Grpc-web proxy to connect the backend with the frontend

 ## How To Run